 Under \sref{Def.}{dfn:robust-threshold-base} and \sref{Def.}{dfn:robust-threshold-flexible}, we have the following robustness certificate for \PALD when given any learned thresholds $\hat{\phi}_b, \hat{\phi}_f$ and $\hat{\psi}_f$ that lie in the respective feasible sets: \begin{theorem} Given learned threshold functions that lie in the feasible sets $\hat{\phi}_b \in \mathcal{R}_b(\rho)$ and $(\hat{\phi}_f, \hat{\psi}_f) \in \mathcal{R}_f(\rho)$ for some $\rho > \alpha$ ($\alpha$ defined in \eqref{eq:alpha1}), the \PALD algorithm is $\rho$-robust for \OSDMS. \end{theorem}

-\textbf{Proof Sketch of \autoref{thm:pald-robustness}.} (full proof in~\autoref{apx:pald-robustness}) \ Since \PALD is identical to \PAAD save for the learned threshold functions, we inherit feasibility from \sref{Lemma}{lem:osdm-feasibility-1}.
-Then, we give lemmas to bound the costs of \OPT and \PALD, and the relationship between the two.
-First, we lower bound the cost of \OPT; as in the proof of \autoref{thm:osdm-upper-bound-1}, to do this we partition the time horizon into active and inactive periods.
-In the case of \PALD, since the partitioning relies on the value of the base driver threshold function and \PALD's is learned, we must also use the definition of $\mathcal{R}_b$ to prove that $\OPT$'s cost during inactive periods can be bounded in the same manner.
-Next, we upper bound the cost of \PALD by ``charging'' each driver's decisions to their corresponding threshold functions and accounting for any worst-case purchasing, switching, and delivery costs that arise due to constraints for a particular unit of demand.
-We show that the same charging argument from \autoref{thm:osdm-upper-bound-1} still holds with learned thresholds.
+{ \textbf{Proof Sketch of \autoref{thm:pald-robustness}.} (full proof in~\autoref{apx:pald-robustness}) \ Since \PALD is identical to \PAAD save for the learned threshold functions, we inherit feasibility from \sref{Lemma}{lem:osdm-feasibility-1}.
+First, we lower bound the cost of \OPT; as in the proof of \sref{Thm.}{thm:osdm-upper-bound-1}, we partition the time horizon into active and inactive periods.
+Since the partitioning relies on the value of the base driver threshold function and \PALD's is learned, we must use the definition of $\mathcal{R}_b$ to prove that $\OPT$'s cost during inactive periods can be bounded in the same manner.
+Next, we upper bound the cost of \PALD by ``charging'' each driver's decisions to their corresponding threshold functions and accounting for any worst-case purchasing, switching, and delivery costs that arise due to constraints.
+We show that the same charging argument from \sref{Thm.}{thm:osdm-upper-bound-1} still holds with learned thresholds.
 Finally, we use the definitions of $\mathcal{R}_b(\rho)$ and $\mathcal{R}_f(\rho)$ to relate the cost of \PALD to that of \OPT.
-Using a similar contradiction argument as in the proof of \autoref{thm:osdm-upper-bound-1}, the last inequalities in the definition of the feasible sets are exactly those needed to show that the ratio $\frac{\PALD(\mathcal{I}) - p_{\max} \hat{s}}{\OPT(\mathcal{I})}$ must be at most $\rho$, completing the proof. $\square$
+Using a similar contradiction argument as in the proof of \sref{Thm.}{thm:osdm-upper-bound-1}, the last inequalities in the definition of the feasible sets are exactly those needed to show that the ratio $\frac{\PALD(\mathcal{I}) - p_{\max} \hat{s}}{\OPT(\mathcal{I})}$ must be at most $\rho$, completing the proof. $\square$ }